FIFA turns down request for Blatter to attend U.S. Senate panel hearing

 The subcommittee will also explore what role and responsibilities corporate sponsors do and should play in the governance of the world's most popular sport, the aides said.

-The indictment included reference to an unnamed sportswear company that has been widely identified as Oregon-based Nike Inc (NKE.N).
-The indictment references payments made in "marketing fees" to the Brazilian national soccer federation, that were not in the company's initial contract.
+The indictment included reference to an unnamed sportswear company that has been widely identified as Oregon-based Nike Inc. The indictment references payments made in "marketing fees" to the Brazilian national football federation, that were not in the company's initial contract.

 Nike said there is no allegation in the indictment that it engaged in criminal conduct.